Why did you develop the Boulder Alano Club?

 The purpose of 12-step programs is to help as many people as possible.
-A club will make that possible because when someone searches online or calls Intergroup for a meeting, they will be directed to one central, easy to find, accessible meeting space, with capacity for multiple meetings.
+A club makes that possible because when someone searches online or calls Intergroup for a meeting, they will be directed to one central, easy-to-find, accessible meeting space, with capacity for multiple meetings.

-Having a clubhouse will foster more opportunities for fellowship and community activities because many meetings will be held in one location which means the recovery community will interact more often.
+Having a clubhouse fosters more opportunities for fellowship and community activities because many meetings are held in one location which means the recovery community interacts more often.

-The club will help people not just with an alcohol addiction, but will serve those who choose to attend NA, Al-Anon or any other 12-step group that wishes to meet at the club.
-We currently have at least 25 other 12-step meetings in Boulder.
-The club will provide a space for more of these meetings.
+The Club helps people not just with an alcohol addiction, but serves those who choose to attend NA, Al-Anon or any other 12-step group that wishes to meet at the Club.
+There are currently 25 other 12-step meetings in Boulder.
+The Club provides a space for more of these meetings.

-The plans for the new club include a room to room to accommodate childcare.
+There is a room to accommodate childcare.
 Childcare is something that is currently lacking; more parents with children will be able to attend meetings.
-Childcare will be provided by each group, not the club.
+Childcare will be provided by each group, not the Club.

-How much is the contribution for the groups who want to have their meetings at the club.
+How much is the contribution for the groups who have their meetings at the Boulder Alano Club?

 How early before the start of a meeting can we arrive?